Canadian wildfire smoke chokes upper Midwest for second straight year

 Most of the smoke is hanging between a mile (1.6 kilometers) and 2 miles (3 kilometers) above the ground, the National Weather Service's Ogorek said.
 Prevailing winds are driving the smoke south and east, he said.

 Canada witnessed a record number of wildfires in 2023 that also caused choking smoke in parts of the U.S. and forced tens of thousands of people to evacuate across British Columbia.
-Smoke from those fires led to hazy skies and health advisories across multiple U.S. cities.
+Smoke from those fires led to hazy skies and health advisories across multiple U.S. cities, particularly on the East Coast.

+An analysis by World Weather Attribution, an initiative that aims to quickly evaluate the role of climate change in the aftermath of extreme weather events, found climate change more than doubled the chances of hot, dry weather that helped fuel the fire season.

 The chances of more wildfires igniting this summer appear high.
 Northeastern British Columbia, northwestern Alberta and the southern Northwest Territories are suffering from an intense drought, meaning lightning strikes could trigger fires that grow quickly, according the Canadian National Wildland Fire Situation report.

+Loretta Mickley, co-leader of Harvard University's Atmospheric Chemistry Modeling Group, said her group did papers in 2013 and 2015 on the sensitivity of fire activity on different ecosystems with an eye toward the future.
+She said increasing fire activity is consistent with a warming climate.

+“What will happen this summer?
+It depends on what the meteorology is like today and what happened over the winter,” she said.
+“In some regions a lot of rain in winter led to abundant vegetation.
+If that is followed by dryness or a drought then all that vegetation is ready to be burnt up and provide fuel to the fires.”

-Associated Press writers Steve Karnowski in St. Paul, Minnesota, and Rick Callahan in Indianapolis contributed to this report.
+Associated Press writers Rick Callahan in Indianapolis, Bob Gillies in Toronto and Steve Karnowski in St. Paul, Minnesota, contributed to this report.